China to allow the yuan to float more freely

 Beijing has been accused of keeping the value of its currency artificially low to help its exporters.

 While Premier Wen Jiabao said Beijing will push for reforms, he added that the yuan's value may already be close to an optimum level.

 "We will step-up exchange rate reforms, especially in increasing two-way fluctuations," premier Wen Jiabao said on the last day of the National People's Congress meeting.

 "In the Hong Kong market, NDFs (non-deliverable forwards) have started to fluctuate both ways.
-This tells us the yuan is possibly near a balanced level."'No point in predicting'
+This tells us the yuan is possibly near a balanced level."

 China, which for many years pegged its currency to the US dollar, began to allow the yuan to appreciate in 2005, but in a very measured way.

 It has risen by almost 8% in the past 24 months against the US currency.